 Even with good facilities, the human pain of dagging only gets worse with age.
 It attacks you in the back, the hips, knees and in the brain!
-Shepherds used to say that it wasn’t just the physical effort that was the killer; it was the boredom of the viewing sheeps’ dirty rear ends for days on end.
-Oh and add to the above pleasures the enjoyment of a bout of campylobacter or salmonella that live in animal dung.
-Dags are sheep dung and for average quality with a considerable wool content 20c/kg is top money.
+Shepherds used to say that it wasn’t just the physical effort that was the killer; it was the boredom of the viewing sheep’s dirty rear ends for days on end.
+Oh, and add to the above pleasures the enjoyment of a bout of campylobacter or salmonella that live in animal dung.
+Dags are sheep dung and for average quality, with considerable wool content, 20c/kg is top money.
 High-dung content dags are worthless.

-It’s getting harder to find people willing to dag sheep, and this will only get worse, even at the current rate of 70 cents a sheep.
+It’s getting harder to find people willing to dag sheep, and this will only get worse and it's getting more expensive every year.
 Shearers will not dag sheep as it’s a health and safety issue banned by their union.
-It’s a wise move, as they can’t afford time of work with bacterial infections.
+It’s a wise move, as they can’t afford the time of work with bacterial infections.
 Dagging has got to stop as it’s costing the nation millions of dollars a year.

 Worm larvae on the pasture (where 90% of their lifecycle resides) have less chance of survival in marbles or hand grenades due to dehydration and radiation.